-John is known to be favoring pre-CBS Strats as his guitars.
-This worn-out Sunburst with rosewood neck was made in 1962 and was given to John by Anthony as a gift after John came back to the Peppers in 1998, as all his guitars were lost in a fire that caught the house he was living in at the time.
-The guitar had the original pickups but Frusciante replaced them with Seymour Duncan SSL1 Pickups.
+John is known to be favoring pre-CBS Strats.
+This worn-out Sunburst with rosewood neck was made in 1962 and was given to John by Anthony as a gift after John came back to the Peppers in 1998.
+At that time John didn’t have a serious guitar except for the Jag, as all his instruments were lost in a fire that caught the house he was living in.
+The guitar had the original pickups but Frusciante replaced them with Seymour Duncan SSL1 single-coils.
 They are set pretty low which contributes to the mellow tone which he’s known for.

 “I had my ’62, which has the original pickups, and then I had the ’55 with the Duncans, and the sound was very similar.
 The differences had more to do with the guitars than the pickups.
 Eventually, I had to get Duncans in the ’62, as well. ” VintageGuitar.com

 The guitar is easy recognizable by it’s wear.
-We haven’t been able to find any pictures of the guitar in it’s original state, but looking at the pictures from the 2000′s and at the recent ones, the wear seems more or less the same.
-Still, that doesn’t prove that this was it’s original state before John started using it.
+We haven’t been able to find any pictures of the guitar in it’s original state, but looking at the pictures from the 2000′s and at the recent ones, the wear seems to be increasing.
 You can see the guitar yourself on almost any live performance of the RHCP with John, more precisely on the “Live at Slane Castle” DVD on the songs like “Don’t forget me” and “Under the bridge”.

 1955 Fender Stratocaster

 Frusciante’s second favorite guitar, and his only maple-necked Stratocaster.
 When playing with Peppers, he usually uses it for songs like “Zephyr song” and “Dani California”.
 Its two-tone Sunburst, with Seymour Duncan SSL1 Pickups.